robcarver17/skipperman/docs/ideas.md

 # SKIPPERMAN - Blackwater Sailing Club Cadet Skipper Managemet System

-SKIPPERMAN will be a piece of software to ease the admin burden on the cadet skipper and their team, which is considerable and involves lots of manual hacking of spreadsheets.
+SKIPPERMAN is a piece of software to ease the admin burden on the cadet skipper and their team, which is considerable and historically involves lots of manual hacking of spreadsheets.